samanthahamilton/samanthahamilton/README.md

  </blockquote>

 - ✨ I’m looking to collaborate on: Projects that need help with editing, documentation, and communication.
 - 🌱 I’m currently learning: More programming languages.
-Right now I'm taking a Python course.
+Most recently, I completed an intro to Python course.
 - 💬 Ask me about: Why documentation is so important!
 Or anything related to nutrition, physiology, and animal sciences.
 - 📫 How to reach me: On [GitHub](https://github.com/samanthahamilton), [LinkedIn](https://www.linkedin.com/in/shamilton-darlingdocs), and through my portfolio, [darling docs](https://www.darlingdocs.com/).
 - ⚡ Fun fact: My dog is a Spanish greyhound (a Galgo Español) but has a French name ("Guimauve" = marshmallow).